 Make sure to also read our explanation below so that you don’t miss the best views!
 The short detours indicated in purple, red, and yellow are well worth it if you want to experience the best views of the area.

-How to Use This Map: Use your computer mouse (or fingers) to zoom in or out.
+How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
-Click the arrow on the left top corner for the index.
-Click the star next to the title of the map to add this map to your Google Maps account.
-To view the saved map on your smartphone or PC, open Google Maps, click the menu button, and go to ‘Your Places’/’Maps’.
+Click the arrow on the top left corner for the index.
+Click the star next to the map’s title to add it to your Google Maps account.
+To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
+If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.

 What to Expect

 When visiting Tre Cime, expect phenomenal scenery and lots of people.
+This is one of the top places in the Dolomites!

 Tre Cime di Lavaredo hike is so popular because the three iconic mountain peaks are considered the symbol of the Dolomites.
 In addition to these impressive rocks, you can also enjoy some of the best far views in the Dolomites from this hike.
 Furthermore, this hike offers more variety than it looks at first sight.
 This area is stunning and well worth a visit!